 Apurv Kansal: In my opinion, the outlets whose prime focus is good food will survive in the longer run.
 Let’s talk about speciality restaurants.
 A common man would visit the speciality restaurant once, or twice.
 He will move on to new restaurants.
 Also, the restaurants which have a loyal customer base are there to stay.
 The restaurants which use marketing gimmicks can survive in the industry for only so long.

 Standalone restaurants will face time ahead as a lot of chain restaurants are entering the local market.
 So, expansion is required for them with standard quality food.
 They should also aim for good visibility in the market.

 Click here to follow Apurv Kansal.

-Stay tuned to The Restaurant Times for the latest restaurant industry news, trends, and tips.
+Stay tuned to The Restaurant Times for the latest restaurant menu design tips.